Nonsmooth Analysis and Optimization: Moreau--Yosida regularization

 \section{Moreau--Yosida regularization}

 Before we turn to algorithms for the minimization of convex functionals, we will look at another way to reformulate optimality conditions using proximal point mappings.
-Although these are no longer equivalent reformulations, they will serve as a link to the Newton-type methods which will be introduced in \cref{chap:semismooth}.
+Although these are no longer equivalent reformulations, they will serve as a link to the Newton-type methods introduced in \cref{chap:semismooth}.